rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 scammers.
 Yet, desparation gets better of them.
 Laws exist but aparatus for dispensing justice is woefully inadequate.
 Courts function as if humans are immortals.
 Leakage at every stage has made people lose faith in every system.
 After all, it is a zero-sum game to be a middle class Indian.
 Suckers everywhere no one to give solace.
+I doubt if any coaching center will ever go out of business unless pulled down by its own rivals.